mui/material-ui/docs/src/pages/components/portal/portal.md

 The component is used internally by the [`Modal`](/components/modal/) and [`Popper`](/components/popper/) components.
 On the server, the content won't be rendered.
-You have to wait for the client side hydration to see the children.
+You have to wait for the client-side hydration to see the children.

 ## Simple Portal